Andrea-Augello/Binary-calculator/README.md

 ### Ubuntu 19.04

 ### Picocom and Minicom
-Minicom<sup>[7]</sup> is a terminal emulator software for Unix-like operating systems, it is commonly used when setting up a remote serial console
+Minicom<sup>[7]</sup> is a terminal emulator software for Unix-like operating systems, it is commonly used when setting up a remote serial console.

+[...]

+ASCII-XFR<sup>[8]</sup> to load the source file

+[...]
+Trough the command
+`sudo picocom --b 115200 /dev/ttyUSB0 --imap delbs -s "ascii-xfr -sv -l100 -c10"
+`

 ## Software